Queer Book Club

 Computer Classes for Beginners

 Do computers intimidate you?
-These classes are great for beginners.
-These are hands-on, relaxed courses that will help you get comfortable with computers, even if you’ve never used one before.
+The library’s computer classes are great for beginners.
+We teach hands-on, relaxed courses that will help you get comfortable with computers, even if you’ve never used one before.

 By the end of one of our courses, you will be ready to explore on your own.
 Registration is required to participate, but you do not have to attend all of the classes – feel free to try the first before thinking about the rest.